The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 In general, however, it is likely that the benefits associated with a school trip contribution will exceed the maximum level of permissible benefits and so the donation will not come within the Gift Aid scheme.

 The cost of an educational trip to a local museum amounts to £8 (transport £5 entry £2 and brochure £1).
 The school asks for a voluntary contribution of £10.
-The payment of £10 cannot be made under the Gift Aid scheme as the benefit of £8 exceeds the 25 per cent limit (80 per cent).
+The payment of £10 cannot be made under the Gift Aid scheme as the benefit of £8 exceeds the 25% limit (80%).

 However, where a payment is made in excess of the requested contribution the excess can be Gift Aided provided the requested contribution meets the cost of the trip (the benefit).